About the Jayhawk Buddy System

 Protective behaviors are what students should be doing to increase safety!
 The vast majority of KU students make good choices while out with friends but the intent of the campaign is to provide non-judgmental, practical, proactive action steps to empower them in their decisions.

-In fall 2020, the Jayhawk Buddy System celebrated ten years on campus!
-By growing the campaign over the past decade, the Jayhawk Buddy System logo and related safety messages are highly visible throughout campus and the Lawrence community today.
+In fall 2025, the Jayhawk Buddy System celebrated fifteen years on campus!
+During this time, significant strides have been made in increasing the use of protective behaviors and reducing negative consequences among KU students.
+Data is collected on an annual basis so behaviors, trends, progression, etc. can be evaluated.
+The Jayhawk Buddy System logo and related safety messages are highly visible throughout campus and the Lawrence community today.

 Looking Forward